TurtleP/TurtleInvaders/README.md

 Right now as of August 2015, these are beta files.
 The game may or may not be stable.
 As a result, put in a bug request and I'll look over it.

+1. Be sure to download Löve from www.love2d.org/
+2. Make sure 'hide extensions of known file types' is unchecked (in Windows)
-Simply clone it in your desktop or download the .zip.
+3. Clone it in your desktop or download the .zip.
-Make sure you extract it and zip the contents so that the main.lua file is on the top.
+4. Make sure you extract it and zip the contents so that the main.lua file is on the top.

 It should look like this when you view the .zip: